|

 fair employment practices; |

-adherence to and action in accordance with the international
+to and action in accordance with the international Conventions and Recommendations

-citizen has a right to fair and reasonable access to public facilities
+that every citizen has a right to fair and reasonable access to public

-citizens are entitled to and do receive a regular pension adequate
+that senior citizens are entitled to and do receive a regular pension

 of social and cultural opportunities; |